All levels of practitioners are welcome in all classes, however students should have some yoga

 Ashtanga is a rigorous style of yoga founded by K. Pattabhi Jois.
 It follows a specific sequence of postures which link every movement to a breath.
 Yoga Light Studio offers Led Primary Series,

 as well as classes that are based on a combination of the Primary Series and Second Series.
-The “Beginners’ Ashtanga” class introduces students to postures of the primary series at a slower pace, and more time is spent on modifications for the traditional postures.
+The “Beginners' Ashtanga” or "All Levels Ashtanga" classes introduce students to postures of the primary series at a slower pace, and more time is spent on modifications for the traditional postures.

 Advanced Ashtanga (1st and 2nd series): This class is a mix of the 1st and 2nd series of ashtanga yoga.
 Knowledge of the primary series is generally required.